webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ###### plugins
 The loctool is driven by plugins that know how to parse various types of files, and write out the appropriate localized output.
-Here's math for various languages.
+Here's match for various languages.

 | type | plugins |
 | --- | --- |